Heart Attack vs. Stroke

 What is a heart attack?

-Arrhythmias (an abnormal heartbeat) also can cause a heart attack.
+Arrhythmias (abnormal heartbeats) also can cause a heart attack.
 Examples of life-threatening arrhythmias include ventricular fibrillation and sudden cardiac arrest, in which the person will die within a few minutes.

 Heart attacks can result in permanent heart muscle damage.
-If the extent of the heart muscle damage is large, the person may die.
+Depending on the amount of heart muscle damage the person will have symptoms such as fatigue or inability to exercise or if the extent of the heart muscle damage is large, the person may die.

 What is a stroke?